1-800-275-4279

 Conclusion

-Living with a spinal injury can be difficult and challenging, but you don’t have to go through it alone.
-By understanding your injury and the resources available to you, you can focus on building a life that works for you.
+Living with a spinal injury can be challenging, but you don’t have to go through it alone.
+By understanding your injury and the resources available, you can focus on building a life that works for you.

 Reach out to family, friends, and support groups for help.
 Adaptive technologies and accessible accommodations can make a big difference.